Jeffrey R. Millman, Ph.D.

 Leonardo received his B.S. degree in Biology from California State University, Fresno.
 He joins the Millman Lab on January 2017 as a predoctoral candidate seeking to generate advancements in stem cell technology and diabetes pathogenesis.
 Leonardo’s leisure time include rock climbing, running, and trying new foods.

 punn [at] wustl [dot] edu

 Punn received his B.Eng. in Materials Engineering from McGill University.
-He then earned his M.S. in Biomedical Engineering from Northwestern University, where he studied antigen presenting cell response to nanobiomaterials.
-In January 2018, he joined the Millman Lab as a rotation student in the Biomedical Engineering PhD Program.
-Punn is interested in developing biomaterials to incorporate stem cell technologies for advancing treatments in type I diabetes.
+He then earned his M.S. in Biomedical Engineering from Northwestern University, where he studied biomaterials for immunotherapy.
+In 2018, he joined the Millman Lab as a doctoral student in the Biomedical Engineering PhD Program.
+Punn is interested in using bioinformatics to study islet development and engineer stem cells to advance treatments for diabetes.
 Outside, he enjoys photography, skiing, and trying new foods.

 Daniel Veronese Paniagua, B.S.